North Kildare RFC

-North Kildare RFC is an Irish rugby team based between Maynooth and Kilcock, County Kildare.
+North Kildare RFC is an Irish rugby union team based between Maynooth and Kilcock, County Kildare.
 It is part of the North Kildare Club, which also includes cricket, hockey, bowls, tennis and bridge sections.
-It is also the home of a gym.
+The rugby club, whose colours are cerise, white and blue, caters for adult, youths, mini and girls rugby.

-The club caters for adult, youths, mini and girls rugby.
-The club's first team currently plays in Division 2A of the Leinster League, and its teams participate in IRFU Leinster Branch and North Midlands Area competitions.
-The club colours are cerise, white and blue.
+As of 2025, the club's first was playing in Division 2A of the Leinster League.
+Its teams also participate in IRFU Leinster Branch and North Midlands Area competitions.
 The First XV were promoted to Division 2A of the Leinster League at the end of the 2015 season, the second promotion in 3 years.
 In the 2015/16 season the club finished 3rd in 1B, the highest the club had ever reached in Leinster since the Leinster League began in 1993/94.